-Students register for courses online via OnTrack.
-Current 2Ls' registration begins on Tuesday, May 7th at 12:45 p.m.
-Current 1Ls' registration begins on Thursday, May 9th at 12:45 p.m.
+Elon Law students register for courses online via OnTrack.
+Current 2Ls' registration begins on Tuesday, May 6th at 12:45 p.m.
+Current 1Ls' registration begins on Thursday, May 8th at 12:45 p.m.

-Before registering for courses, all students must meet with their faculty advisors for advice on course selections.
-Students are responsible for scheduling meetings with their faculty advisors.
-OnTrack will not allow a student to register if their faculty advisor has not clicked "Advisement Complete" in OnTrack, indicating the faculty member has approved the course selections.
+Before registering for courses, you must meet with your faculty advisor for advice on your course selections.
+You are responsible for scheduling a meeting with your faculty advisors.
+OnTrack will not allow you to register if your faculty advisor has not clicked "Advisement Complete" in OnTrack, indicating they have approved the course selections.

 Most elective courses have minimum and maximum enrollments.
 If you try to register for a course and receive a message that the class is full, you will be prompted to be placed on a waitlist.
-If you choose to be on a waitlist, a system-generated email will notify you when a seat becomes available.
+If you choose to be on a waitlist, a systemgenerated email will notify you when a seat becomes available.
 Once notified, you will have 24 hours to register for the course.
 If you do not register before that time expires, the availability will move to the next student on the waitlist.
 You may add yourself to the waitlist again if you miss your 24-hour window.
 The OnTrack waitlists will prioritize rising third-year students, then move to rising second-year students.
 If a course fails to meet the enrollment minimum, students who have registered for it will be notified and allowed to register for other courses.

-The drop/add time for all courses ends on Tuesday, September 10th at 5:00 p.m., except for clinic courses.
-Students must seek permission from their clinic director before the trimester begins to drop a clinic course.
+The drop/add time for all courses ends on Tuesday, September 9th at 5:00 p.m., except for clinic courses.
+To drop a clinic course, you must seek permission from the clinic's director before the trimester begins.

-All students must register for at least 10 hours during the trimester to be enrolled in the law school.
-Students may not register for more than 14 hours per trimester without special permission from the Associate Dean for Academic Affairs.
+You must register for at least 10 credit hours during the trimester to be enrolled in the law school.
+You may not register for more than 14 hours per trimester without special permission from the Associate Dean for Academic Affairs.

-Course textbooks can be ordered from the Elon Campus Shop through OnTrack or by calling the Campus Shop at 336-278-5400, or from popular online sites.
+You can order course textbooks from the Elon Campus Shop through OnTrack or by calling the Campus Shop at 336-278-5400, or from popular online sites.
 For questions about course registration, contact the Registrar's Office at: